 Our story so far

-Codetoday was founded in 2016 by Stephen Gruppetta, a research scientist with a wealth of experience, including 15 years in academic research and many years teaching in universities.
+Codetoday was founded in 2016 by Stephen Gruppetta, a research scientist with a wealth of experience, including 15 years in academic research and teaching in universities.

 Running codetoday has allowed Stephen to merge two activities that he thoroughly enjoys and, crucially, is very good at: coding and teaching.
 He purposefully built codetoday as something different – an education provider that takes coding seriously and offers a personal approach to customer service.

 Codetoday is at the forefront of coding education for 7-16 year-olds, as well as acting as a key provider for adults who want to learn to code.
 We are driven by our values of integrity, agility and perfectionism, while providing a nurturing and supportive environment where everyone is welcome.

 At codetoday, we are dedicated to providing exceptional content with exceptional delivery.

 Stephen has an undergraduate degree in Mathematics and Physics and a PhD in Physics.
 His first career was as an academic researcher and lecturer.
 By the time he was ready to leave University life he had a good idea of what the skills he truly excels in and that he really enjoys are (often the overlap between the two is very large) and therefore he moved on to pursue new challenges and projects in science and beyond.
 Codetoday is a result of this.

 At codetoday, we are teaching coding in a way that prepares students for a constantly evolving future.